AlwaysMohan/Calculator.py/README.md

 # Calculator.py
-Here, basically a calculator is made using python
+Here, basically a calculator is made using python. it can work like a normal calculator